 Note: Internet speeds of at least 25 megabits per second are recommended to stream content in Dolby Vision and HDR10 at Ultra HD 4K resolution.
 If speeds are lower, you can still enjoy HDR content at lower resolutions.

-There are thousands of streaming channels (or apps) - free and paid - that help you get easy access to the content that's right for you.
-If you are cancelling your cable subscription, you may want to choose some streaming channels, like Netflix, Amazon Video, and Hulu to supplement what you are able to get over the air.
-TCL recently conducted a study to determine the Top 25 most popular channels for Americans to stream on their TV.
+There are thousands of streaming channels (or apps) - free and paid - that help you access the content you crave.
+If you are cancelling your cable subscription, you may want to choose popular streaming channels, like Netflix, Amazon Prime Video, and Hulu to supplement what you are able to get over-the-air.
+A study conducted by TCL determined what the Top 25 most popular streaming channels are for American TV viewers.
 This list will give you a good starting point to learn what services you may want to consider to access your favorite movies, TV episodes, and sports.

 It is important to note that not all Smart TVs are created equal.
-Just as some TVs omit the tuner, preventing you from viewing over the air content, many Smart TVs are missing popular apps.
-Click here to learn which Smart TV platforms have each of the Top 25 Streaming Channels.
+Just as some TVs omit the tuner, preventing you from viewing over-the-air content, many Smart TVs are missing popular apps.
+Learn which Smart TV platforms have each of have each of the Top 25 Streaming Channels.

 Smart TV with Tuner

-TCL Roku TVs offer access to the most popular apps, letting cord cutters enjoy over 4,000 streaming channels and 450,000 movies and TV episodes.
+TCL Roku TVs offer access to the most popular apps, letting cord cutters enjoy thousands of streaming channels and more than 500,000 movies and TV episodes.
 Plus, with a personalized home screen, quick access to other connected devices, and a tuner that allows you to enjoy over-the-air broadcast TV, a TCL Roku TV may be the perfect choice for any cord cutter.

 A TV antenna is a great accessory to pair with a TV that has a built-in tuner.
 Even if you have a Smart TV already, you may be able to get even more high-definition content by adding an antenna.